Tag Archives: gifts

 A portable charger is one of the best ways to ensure your phone doesn’t run out of battery on a day out.
 Photo: PowerAdd

 A portable charger is indispensable.
 I’d hate to be halfway through a day of, say, Mongolia’s Golden Eagle Festival and have my phone die.
 Especially since it’s my only camera.
 That’s why I always pop a lightweight backup battery in my bag.
 And I don’t mean one of those tiny lipstick-size bars—those won’t charge your phone even halfway.
 A portable battery has to have at least 10,000 mAh to be worth its weight—that will charge even the big phones two to three times.
 And, of course, it has to be light.
-I use this tiny 10,000 mAh by PowerAdd ($13); it’s one of the lightest on the market at that power level.
+I use a tiny 10,000 mAh by PowerAdd ($20); it’s one of the lightest on the market at that power level.
 If you want a little more juice in order to accommodate multiple charges of a tablet and a phone, Anker’s PowerCore 20,1000 mAh ($50) gets good reviews.
 Neither of these will work for a laptop, however; those require a different kind of charger and a lot more juice.
 In that case, the OmniCharge ($99-$399) is a cool and useful toy.
 It’s a smart power bank that can tell what you’re charging as soon as you plug it in, and handle it all: phone, tablet, laptop, camera, etc. Omnicharge comes in a range of power capacities and weights, and they all have travelers in mind. —Billie

 Inexpensive but invaluable stocking stuffers